 The Madonna Bruna festival, on July 2 in Matera, is one of the most interesting processions we've ever seen.
-The procession has a surprise ending and late at night before heading to your cave hotel there's a spectacular fireworks display over the sassi of Matera, a really beautiful sight.Continue to 5 of 9 below.
+The procession has a surprise ending, and, late at night before heading to your cave hotel, there's a spectacular fireworks display over the sassi of Matera.
+It's a really beautiful sight.Continue to 5 of 9 below.

 05 of 09

-Ascoli Piceno holds a medieval jousting tournament, la Quintana, the first Sunday in August.
+Ascoli Piceno holds a medieval jousting tournament, la Quintana, on the first Sunday in August.
 A highlight of the festival is the procession prior to the tournament with people dressed in medieval costume.
-Following the tournament there's a procession celebrating the winner and festivities that last late into the night.
+Following the tournament, there's a procession celebrating the winner and festivities that lasts late into the night.
 Ascoli Piceno is in central Italy's Marche region.

 06 of 09

 The Regatta of the Ancient Maritime Republics is a historic boat race in boats called gozzi, each rowed by a team of eight rowers from one of the four maritime republics: Amalfi, Genoa, Pisa, and Venice.
 Before the regatta, there's a colorful procession with participants from each republic dressed in traditional medieval costume.
 The festival location rotates each year.

 San Biagio Day might not be one of Italy's biggest festivals, but it's celebrated several places in Italy.
 It gives you an idea of what a typical festival looks like in southern Italy.
 Avetrana is on the Salento Peninsula of Puglia, the heel of Italy's boot.Continue to 9 of 9 below.